Last updated: Dec-11-2024

 Word highlight

-In conjunction with paced subtitles, optionally enable word highlighting to show exactly when each individual word is spoken in the video, just like karaoke.
+In conjunction with paced subtitles, optionally enable word highlighting to show exactly when each individual word gets spoken in the video, just like karaoke.
 You can also configure the styling for the highlighted words as part of the visual customization.

 To enable word highlighting, set the wordHighlight